 Scarab ransomware is distributed to targets through phishing emails being served by the Necurs botnet.
-The malicious code arrives disguised as a scanned image or similarly plausible file attachment.
-Its goal: to entice unsuspecting targets to click the file and trigger the attack.
+The malicious code arrives disguised as a scanned image or

 VIDEO: Watch Cylance go head-to-head with Scarab ransomware:

 VIDEO: Cylance vs. Scarab Ransomware

 Within the attachment lies a VBS downloader which is used to download the ransomware payload.

 Scarab nests in the system registry where it hides from traditional security software.
 It launches a Microsoft HTA application which then executes a script that hooks Scarab into the following Windows registry key: